Pytheas’s Voyage To The Arctic In 325 B.C. And Account Of Thule, The Strange Land Beyond

 "Since classical times, Thule marked the imaginative horizon of the unknown North, first described by Pytheas of Massalia, who in the third century B.C. reported on a strange place far north ('six days sail north of Orcades') where the sun would never set in the summer and where the ocean was solid frozen.
 Nobody knows for sure how far north Pytheas went himself and how much he relied on secondary knowledge in his own (lost) descriptions of this place."
 1

 Pytheas stated Thule was inhabited by people whom he called the Hyperboreans.
-He also said they live on an island located to the North of Britannia.
+He also said they live on an island in the North of Britannia.
 It is a place "beyond the north wind."
 Later Greek and Roman authors such as Pliny, Pindar, and Herodotus described the Hyperboreans as happy people who had exceptionally long lifespans and did not suffer from illness.

 "With shining laurel wreaths about their locks (of hair), they hold feasts out of sheer joy.
 Illnesses cannot touch them, nor is death foreordained for this exalted race," Pindar wrote about the Hyperboreans 2